sftrabbit/StackAnswers/documents/design.md

 ### Structure

-StackSync has a fairly deep hierarchical structure due to the complexity of the Stack Exchange network.
+Stack Answers has a fairly deep hierarchical structure due to the complexity of the Stack Exchange network.
 Within this structure there are a range of different views of data.
 However, the application can easily be divided into two distinct levels of data: